Riverutz/Riverutz/README.md

 # Daniel-Alexandru Vlasceanu — Junior Software Tester

-Junior QA Engineer focused on building clean, maintainable automation frameworks with Java and Selenium.
-ISTQB certified with hands-on experience testing live e-commerce applications end-to-end.
+Junior QA Engineer building clean automation frameworks with Java and Selenium.
+ISTQB certified with hands-on experience in UI and API testing on live applications.

 ---